 Oxytetracycline with other acne treatments

 Oxytetracycline should not be taken with any other antibiotic-containing treatments for acne.
 These include:

 - Topical antibiotics: Dalacin T, Duac, Zineryt, Treclin

-National guidelines recommend that you should use a topical acne treatment alongside Oxytetracycline for better results than would be achieved with either product used individually.
+National guidelines recommend the use of a topical acne treatment alongside Oxytetracycline for optimal results when treating acne.
 Topical acne treatments that work well with Oxytetracycline include:

 - Acnecide Gel (benzoyl peroxide)

 - Epiduo Gel (adapalene and benzoyl peroxide)

 Using one of the above treatments alongside Oxytetracycline has been shown to produce better results than Oxytetracycline on its own.

 For adults aged between 18 to 65 years: Take 2 Oxytetracycline tablets twice daily — once in the morning and once in the evening.
 Continue treatment for up to 3 months, and review with your GP after this period.

 - When taking Oxytetracycline, swallow the tablet with a full glass of water.